xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/Limits.typ

       c := { app := fun _ => CommRingCat.punitIsTerminal.from _ } }, fun x => PEmpty.elim x⟩
 ```

-*Mathematical Significance:* The empty scheme $\emptyset$ has a unique morphism to every scheme $X$.
+*Mathematical Significance:* The empty scheme $emptyset$ has a unique morphism to every scheme $X$.
 This is the scheme-theoretic version of the empty set, and its morphisms are defined by the fact that there are no points to map, making the morphism trivially well-defined.

 == Initial Property